 “Infowars reporter Dan Bidondi said (5:45 mark), “The school’s been closed down for God knows how long.
 [Neighbors] can’t understand why there were kids in that building because it was condemned.” pg.
 30

-Dan Bidondi, a never-was professional wrestler turned “reporter” for Alex Jones, doesn’t bother naming a single one of these supposed “neighbors.”
-The reality?
-Interviews with local residents are widely available, and they consistently show zero confusion about the school being open and filled with kids.
-If the school had truly been closed, as Fetzer claims, wouldn’t at least one person have wondered why children were there?
+Dan Bidondi—a never-was professional wrestler turned “reporter” for Alex Jones—doesn’t bother to name a single one of these supposed “neighbors.”
+Not one.
+Meanwhile, interviews with actual local residents are widely available, and they show the opposite: no confusion whatsoever about Sandy Hook Elementary being open and occupied by students.
+If the school had truly been closed or condemned, as Fetzer and his contributors insist, it strains credulity to believe that not a single resident would have publicly questioned why children were suddenly inside the building.

 Read More →